lourencopassos/warren-code-challenge/README.md

 1. `git clone` to download the repository;
 2. `cd api && npm install && npm run start` to install the backend dependencies;
+3. ` .env ` add .env file to each repo with the information of .env.example if there is no .env already;
-3. `cd .. && cd web && npm install && npm run start` to install the front dependencies.
+4. `cd .. && cd web && npm install && npm run start` to install the front dependencies.
 For a better experience, use the split terminal

 #### 👋🏽 How to reach me